Rotations

 Cardiothoracic OR

-Our fellows spend a total of seven months in the cardiothoracic operating rooms, gaining expertise in the perioperative management of patients undergoing cardiac, thoracic and aortic surgery as well as patients undergoing interventional cardiac procedures and electrophysiology interventions.
-Fellows are the primary providers for the majority of the cases.
+Our fellows spend a total of eight months in the cardiothoracic operating rooms, gaining expertise in the perioperative management of patients undergoing cardiac, thoracic, and aortic surgery as well as patients undergoing interventional cardiac procedures and electrophysiology interventions.
 Opportunities for fellows to gain experience in teaching and supervising junior residents are provided throughout the year.

 • Coronary revascularization surgery